 🔪 How to make this easy Raspberry Rhubarb Fool

-- First, make Rhubarb Compote by combining diced rhubarb, water and maple syrup or 0-calorie Monkfruit sweetener.
+- First, make an easy rhubarb compote by combining diced rhubarb, water and maple syrup or 0-calorie Monkfruit sweetener.
 Add raspberries and stir until smooth, but leaving a few small chunks of fruit is fine.
 Let cool.
 You can make this compote several days in advance and refrigerate it.

 - Next, whip the cream with vanilla and powdered sugar to the soft peak stage.
-Add yogurt and continue to beat until stiff peaks form.
+Add Greek yogurt and continue to beat until stiff peaks form.

 - Serve this Raspberry Rhubarb Fool layered parfait-style, or fold the fruit into the whipped cream and watch it transform into swirls of pretty pink and white.
-Finally, top with a sprig of mint or some crumbled cookie crumbs (I used gluten-free ginger snaps) to add a little crunch.
+Finally, top with a sprig of mint or some crumbled cookie crumbs (use gluten-free ginger snaps) to add a little crunch.